Jeffrey Epstein Charged with Sex Trafficking, Conspiracy

-Billionaire hedge fund manager Jeffrey Epstein was charged with sex trafficking involving dozens of girls — some as young as 14-years-old — as well as conspiracy, according to a two-count indictment unsealed Monday morning.
+Billionaire Jeffrey Epstein was charged with sex trafficking involving dozens of girls — some as young as 14-years-old — between 2002 to 2005, as well as conspiracy, according to a two-count indictment unsealed Monday morning.

+Epstein, arrested over the weekend, was expected to make his first court appearance on the new charges in New York City on Monday.

-“During the encounter, Epstein would escalate the nature and scope of physical contact with his victim to include, among other things, sex acts such as groping and direct and indirect contact with the victim’s genitals,” alleges the indictment.
+“During the encounter, Epstein would escalate the nature and scope of physical contact with his victim to include, among other things, sex acts such as groping and direct and indirect contact with the victim’s genitals,” alleges the indictment unsealed in New York.

 “Epstein typically would also masturbate during these sexualized encounters, ask victims to touch him while he masturbated, and touch victims’ genitals with his hands or with sex toys,” it reads.

-Epstein, arrested over the weekend, will make his first court appearance on the new charges in New York City.

-A task force of federal agents and New York City police officers met the plane at Teterboro Airport and took Epstein into custody, law enforcement officials said.
-He has been held at the Metropolitan Correctional Center, a federal jail near the Manhattan courthouse where he appeared on Monday.
+The charges carry a minimum of 10 years in prison if the billionaire is found guilty.
+At a press conference Monday, U.S. Attorney Geoffrey Berman said federal prosecutors will seek to hold Epstein without bail.

 Under the deal, overseen by former Miami U.S. Attorney and current Trump labor secretary Alexander Acosta, Epstein avoided a possible life sentence and served 13 months in jail after pleading guilty to Florida charges of soliciting and procuring a person under age 18 for prostitution.
-It also required he reach financial settlements with dozens of his victims and register as a sex offender.

 The deal, examined in detail in a series of reports in the Miami Herald, is being challenged in Florida federal court.
 U.S. District Judge Kenneth Marra of Florida ruled earlier this year that Epstein’s victims should have been consulted under federal law about the deal, and he is now weighing whether to invalidate the deal.
 Attorney Alan Dershowitz, the Herald Co., and author/filmmaker Michael Cernovich sought the unsealing of records in the case.